A Certifably Correct Algorithm for Generalized Robot-World and Hand-Eye Calibration: Related Work

 An alternative approach for obtaining global optima for noisy geometric estimation problems is outlined by \cite{wu2022quadratic}.
 In contrast to using convex SDP relaxations, \cite{wu2022quadratic} use a Gr{\"o}bner basis method to solve polynomial optimization problems over a single pose variable.
 This symbolic method was also extended to problems with unknown scale, including hand-eye calibration with a monocular camera~\citep{xue2025qpep}.
 While promising, this approach has not been demonstrated to scale efficiently to problems with many unknown pose variables.
 Similarly, a branch-and-bound approach is applied to find global optima of hand-eye calibration problems in \cite{heller2012branch} and \cite{heller2016globally}, but these methods do not scale efficiently to problems with many sensors.

-In this work, we extend the multi-frame RWHEC formulation introduced by \cite{wang2022accurate} to the scale-free case involving monocular sensors, and we form a joint objective function within a maximum likelihood estimation (MLE) framework.
-This leads to an estimation problem over a graph similar in nature to SE-Sync~\citep{rosen2019sesync}, but whose feasible set lacks some of the nice geometric structure required to employ the fast low-dimensional Riemannian optimization algorithms used in this prior work.
+In this work, we extend the multi-frame (i.e., supporting multiple sensors and/or targets) RWHEC formulation introduced by \cite{wang2022accurate} to the scale-free case involving monocular sensors, and we form a joint objective function within a maximum likelihood estimation (MLE) framework.
+This leads to an estimation problem over a graph similar in nature to SE-Sync~\citep{rosen2019sesync}, but that cannot be expressed in the algebraic (block-matrix) form necessary to employ the fast low-dimensional Riemannian optimization algorithms used in this prior work.\endnote{Specifically, the low-dimensional Riemannian optimization strategy used in SE-Sync \mbox{\citep{rosen2019sesync}} applies to objectives of the form $F(X) = \Trace{CXX^\top}$, where $C \in \Sym{n}$ and $X \in \R^{n \times d}$ is a block column matrix whose block elements consist of either $d \times d$ rotations $R_i \in \LieGroupSO{d}$ or $d$-dimensional translations $t_j \in \R^d$.
+It is easy to see that the objective of the generalized RWHEC problem (\mbox{\Cref{prob:HERW-inhomogeneous}}) cannot be written in this form: note that $F(X)$ always possesses a continuous global \emph{gauge symmetry} (it is invariant under right-multiplication $X \mapsto XQ$ by elements $Q \in \LieGroupO{d}$ of the orthogonal group), while the objective of \mbox{\Cref{prob:HERW-inhomogeneous}} has a \emph{unique} minimizer if the underlying calibration problem is well-posed (cf. e.g. \mbox{\Cref{cor:identifiable_poses}}).} Alternatively, the algorithm presented in this work can be viewed as an extension of the method in \mbox{\cite{wise_certifiably_2020}} to a probabilistic and multi-sensor formulation of RWHEC.
 Finally, we prove fundamental identifiability and global optimality theorems for the multi-frame RWHEC problem first introduced by \cite{wang2022accurate} and extended by \Cref{subsec:HERW-bipartite}.